Respiratory & Sleep Medicine Training Pathway

 How competitive is it?

-Respiratory and sleep medicine is competitive, but the hard numbers are limited and a precise success rate isn't published.
-The RACP does not publish a national applicant-to-offer ratio for respiratory Advanced Training, and none was located from any body.
-The clearest published signals are at the state level: the PMCV (Victoria/Tasmania) combined match listed 14 first-year positions across eight accredited health services for its 2025 cohort (but no applicant count, so no ratio can be derived), and its rules note that growing candidate numbers have forced it to stop accommodating informal head-of-department meet-and-greets.
-NSW Health's 2019 workforce modelling counted about 252 respiratory and sleep physicians in NSW (about 211 clinical), around 48 advanced trainees and 14 new fellows in 2018, with about 30% female and an average age of about 50, and projected a modest undersupply requiring limited growth.
-A national headcount, the national gender split and the national public/private mix aren't compiled here from a verifiable current source.
-A common claim that respiratory is 'more competitive' than other physician subspecialties is anecdote — no published ratio establishes it, so we don't assert it.
+No national applicant-to-offer ratio is published for respiratory Advanced Training, so a precise success rate isn't available.
+The clearest signals are state-level: the PMCV (Victoria/Tasmania) combined match listed 14 first-year positions across eight accredited health services for its 2025 cohort (no applicant count, so no ratio can be derived).
+NSW Health's 2019 workforce modelling counted about 252 respiratory and sleep physicians in NSW (about 211 clinical), around 48 advanced trainees and 14 new fellows in 2018, projecting a modest undersupply.
+A national headcount and public/private mix aren't compiled from a verifiable current source.
+The claim that respiratory is 'more competitive' than other physician subspecialties is anecdote — no published ratio establishes it, so we don't assert it.

-Unaccredited time: There's no formal 'unaccredited' tier as in surgery, but respiratory Advanced Training is competitive enough that many do extra unaccredited respiratory/registrar time and research after the Divisional exams to build a competitive CV before a successful application.
+Unaccredited time: No formal 'unaccredited' tier as in surgery, but respiratory Advanced Training is competitive enough that many do extra unaccredited respiratory/registrar time and research after the Divisional exams.
 No required or typical number of years is published.

 Sources: RACP — Respiratory & Sleep Medicine Advanced Training, PMCV — Respiratory & Sleep Medicine New Trainees Match (Vic/Tas), NSW Health — Respiratory & Sleep Medicine workforce modelling (2019 data), TSANZ — Thoracic Society of Australia and New Zealand.